The Bends (album): Accolades

-In 2000, in a vote of more than 200,000 music fans and journalists, The Bends was named the second-greatest album of all time behind Revolver (1966) by the Beatles.
+In 2000, in a poll of more than 200,000 music fans and journalists, The Bends was voted the second-greatest album of all time behind Revolver (1966) by the Beatles.
 Q readers voted it the second-best album in 1998 and 2006, behind OK Computer.
-It was included in the 2005 book 1001 Albums You Must Hear Before You Die.
-Rolling Stone placed it at number 110 on its original 2003 list of the 500 Greatest Albums of All Time, at 111 in its 2012 list, and at 276 in its 2020 list.
-In 2006, it reached number 10 in a worldwide poll of the great albums organised by British Hit Singles & Albums and NME.
-Paste named it the 11th greatest album of the 1990s.
+Colin Larkin named it the second-best album of all time in the 2000 edition of All Time Top 1000 Albums, and it was included in the 2005 book 1001 Albums You Must Hear Before You Die.
+Rolling Stone included The Bends at number 110 on its 2003 list of the 500 Greatest Albums of All Time, number 111 in its 2012 list, and number 276 in its 2020 list.
+In 2003, Rolling Stone included "Fake Plastic Trees" at number 385 on its list of the 500 Greatest Songs of All Time.

+In 2006, The Bends was voted the 10th-greatest album in a worldwide poll organised by British Hit Singles & Albums and NME.
+In 2012, Paste named it the 11th-greatest album of the 1990s.
+In 2017, Pitchfork named The Bends the third-greatest Britpop album, writing that its "epic portrayal of drift and disenchantment secures its reluctant spot in Britpop's pantheon".
 In 2020, the Independent named it the best album of 1995, writing: "Downbeat, melancholic, yet wonderfully melodic and uplifting ...
 The Bends stood apart from Britpop and everything else in the storied year of 1995."
-In 2017, Pitchfork named The Bends the third-greatest Britpop album, writing that its "epic portrayal of drift and disenchantment secures its reluctant spot in Britpop's pantheon".

 Reissues

 Radiohead left EMI after their contract ended in 2003.
 In 2007, EMI released Radiohead Box Set, a compilation of albums recorded while Radiohead were signed to EMI, including The Bends.
 On 31 August 2009, EMI reissued The Bends and other Radiohead albums in a "Collector's Edition" compiling B-sides and live performances.
 Radiohead had no input into the reissue and the music was not remastered.
-Radiohead had no input into the reissues and the music was not remastered.

 In February 2013, Parlophone was bought by Warner Music Group (WMG).
 In April 2016, as a result of an agreement with the trade group Impala, WMG transferred Radiohead's back catalogue to XL Recordings.
 The EMI reissues, released without Radiohead's consent, were removed from streaming services.
 In May 2016, XL reissued Radiohead's back catalogue on vinyl, including The Bends.